Living in Fleetwood Surrey BC [Best Neighbourhoods in Surrey Canada]

 Is Fleetwood safe?

 Fleetwood is consistently regarded as a safe, family-friendly community within Surrey.
 Quiet residential streets, deep park infrastructure, the Fleetwood Community Centre, & active community programming all reinforce the family-first character.
-Combined with the upcoming SkyTrain extension by 2028, the area is positioned to keep growing as a balanced family pocket.
+Combined with the upcoming SkyTrain extension by late 2029, the area is positioned to keep growing as a balanced family pocket.

 Considering Fleetwood?